Aaron98990/ways-of-the-game/offside.md

 ## Summary

+> It is not an offence to be in an offside position.

+Offside offense:
-Offside position (Law 11.1) at the moment the ball is touched by a team-mate + becoming involved in active play = offside offense
+- Offside position when the ball is touched by a team-mate and
+- ball not directly from goal kick, throw-in, or corner kick and
+- becoming involved in active play

+Offside position:
+- in opponent's half of the field and
+- ahead of ball and second-last defender

 Active Play:
 - [1a] touching/playing the ball or